-About 160 of the state’s top high school students are studying website design, environmental chemistry, and anatomy among other courses at the 2011 Governor’s School for Math, Science, and Technology at Lynchburg College.
+About 160 of the state’s top high school students are studying website design, environmental chemistry, and anatomy among other courses at the 2011 Governor’s School for Math, Science, and Technology at University of Lynchburg.

-This is the 16th year Lynchburg College has hosted the program, which is directed by LC mathematics professor Danny Cline.
-The school provides intensive, hands-on learning experiences in classes offered by Lynchburg College faculty and a core of faculty recruited from high schools and colleges.
+This is the 16th year University of Lynchburg has hosted the program, which is directed by LC mathematics professor Danny Cline.
+The school provides intensive, hands-on learning experiences in classes offered by University of Lynchburg faculty and a core of faculty recruited from high schools and colleges.

 During their month-long stay from July 3 – 30, students live in College residence halls and enjoy the use of College facilities.
 They choose one of 10 classes of study.
 For a complete course list, check